PranavKohli24/A2UI/docs/gulf_protocol.md

         "contents"
       ]
     },
-    "deleteSurface": {
+    "surfaceDeletion": {
-      "title": "DeleteSurface Message",
+      "title": "SurfaceDeletion Message",
-      "description": "A schema for a DeleteSurface message in the GULF streaming UI protocol.
+      "description": "A schema for a surfaceDeletion message in the GULF streaming UI protocol.
 This message signals that a surface should be removed from the UI.", "type": "object",
       "properties": {
         "surfaceId": {